 Whether or not you should place links on your site for a fee is a heavily contested topic.
 There are claims that bloggers and website owners have been penalised by Google as a result of hosting such links.
 In effect, Google has lowered their page rankings and subsequently decreased their online presence.
 Other bloggers live off the money that they make from hosting ‘do-follow’ links on their sites.

-How does this relate to DA score?
+How does a ‘do-follow’ link relate to DA score?

 According to Moz, domain authority (DA) is a search engine ranking score which predicts how well a website will rank on search engine result pages.
 Domain Authority scores range from one to 100, with higher scores corresponding to a greater ability to rank.
 The more ‘do-follow’ links that there are to your website, the higher your DA score.